You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 You can apply for the government’s Medicaid program, which can cover hospitalization, doctor’s fees, lab work, and some kinds of prescription medicine.
 Your kids are also eligible for the CHIP program, which subsidizes pediatrician visits and vaccines.

-For chronic or life-threatening diseases that require long-term hospitalization, therapy, and medicines, you can approach the Healthwell Foundation and PAN (Patient Access Network).
+You can approach the Healthwell Foundation and PAN (Patient Access Network) for chronic or life-threatening diseases requiring long-term hospitalization, therapy, and medicines.
 You can also ask your doctor or hospital’s Patient Advocacy department if they can either lower your bills or refer you to an organization that can help.

 The US government has released federal rental assistance funds to help people going through financial hardship.

 You need to contact your state office to find out what’s available, the application process, and their requirements.
 You can also do a quick search on the Consumer Financial Protection Bureau website.
-Just type your state or territory and it will give a list of some of the rental assistance programs in your area.
+Just type your state or territory, and it will list some of your area's rental assistance programs.

 If you do not qualify for rent assistance, or you are waiting for approval or have been put on a waiting list, try to talk to your landlord.

-Ask if you can lower or defer your rent while you’re looking for a better job, or if you can get a roommate to help share the rent costs.
+Ask if you can lower or defer your rent while looking for a better job or get a roommate to help share the rent costs.
 If you’re good with tools, you can offer to do repairs and renovation and “work off” some of the money you owe.
 It’s worth a try!

 They can use their network to help you find a job or a local charity.
 They may even be able to give money or organize a fundraiser.